htrajan/ht-drawsteel/Classes/Shadow/1st-Level Features/College Triggered Action/Shadow Triggered Actions/Defensive Roll.md

 | **Distance:** Self | **Target:** Self    |

 **Trigger:** Another creature damages you.\
-**Effect:** You gain ��� against the triggering damage and then can shift up to 2 squares after the damage and its effects resolve.
+**Effect:** You gain [SHIELD](#shield) against the triggering damage and then can shift up to 2 squares after the damage and its effects resolve.
 If you end this movement with concealment or cover, you can use the Hide maneuver even if you are observed.

-**Spend 1 Insight:** You gain ������ against the triggering damage instead.
+**Spend 1 Insight:** You gain [SHIELD](#shield) against the triggering damage instead.